manoj1995madushanka/java_multi_thread/README.md

 ================================Critical Section============================== \
 Synchronized Keyword \
-    Locking mechanism \
+&ensp;    Locking mechanism \
-    Used to restrict access to a critical section or entire method to a single thread at a time \
+&ensp;    Used to restrict access to a critical section or entire method to a single thread at a time \
-    Synchronized block is called reentrant \
+&ensp;    Synchronized block is called reentrant \
-    A thread cannot prevent itself from entering a critical section \
+&ensp;    A thread cannot prevent itself from entering a critical section \

 =====================Race Condition and Data Race==================================== \
 Race Condition \
-    condition when multiple threads are accessing a shared resources \
+&ensp;    condition when multiple threads are accessing a shared resources \
-    At least one thread is modifying the resource \
+&ensp;    At least one thread is modifying the resource \
-    The timing of threads scheduling may cause incorrect results \
+&ensp;    The timing of threads scheduling may cause incorrect results \
-    The core of the problem is non-atomic operations performed on the shared resource \
+&ensp;    The core of the problem is non-atomic operations performed on the shared resource \
 Solution - Race Condition \
     Identification of the critical section where the race condition is happening. \
     Protection of the critical section by a synchronized block \